Gorkha regiments (India)

-At the time of Indian Independence in 1947, as per the terms of the Britain–India–Nepal Tripartite Agreement, six Gorkha regiments, formerly part of the British Indian Army, became part of the Indian Army and have served ever since.
-The troops are mainly from ethnic Gurkha communities of Nepal.
-A seventh Gorkha Rifles regiment was formally re-raised in the Indian Army after Independence to accommodate the dedicated Gorkha soldiers of the 7th Gurkha Rifles and the 10th Gurkha Rifles who chose not to transfer to the British Army.
+At the time of India's Independence in 1947, as per the terms of the Britain–India–Nepal Tripartite Agreement, six Gorkha regiments of the British Indian Army were transferred to the Indian Army, where they have served ever since.
+These troops are mainly recruited from the ethnic hill communities of Nepal.
+After Independence, an additional regiment, the 7th Gorkha Rifles was formally re-raised in the Indian Army to accommodate the Gorkha soldiers of the 7th Gurkha Rifles and the 10th Gurkha Rifles who chose not to transfer to the British Army.

 History

 Origins

 Impressed by the fighting qualities displayed by the Gorkhas during the Gurkha War, Sir David Ochterlony was quick to realise the potential of the Gorkhas in the British Indian Army.
 Until then, Gorkha defectors were generally used as irregular forces.
 On 24 April 1815, the first battalion of the Gorkha Regiment, was raised as the Nasiri regiment.
 This regiment later became the 1st King George's Own Gurkha Rifles, and saw action at the Maulun fort under Lieutenant Lawtie.

 They were instrumental in the expansion of the British East India Company throughout the subcontinent.
 The Gorkhas took part in the Gurkha-Sikh War, the First and Second Anglo-Sikh Wars, Afghan wars, and in suppressing the Indian Rebellion of 1857.
 Throughout these years, the British continued to recruit the Gorkhas and kept increasing the number of Gorkha regiments.

 By the time First World War started, there were 10 Gorkha (spelt Gurkha at the time) regiments in the British Indian Army.

 The Gorkha regiments played a major role as part of the Commonwealth armies during both World Wars seeing action from Monte Cassino in the west to Rangoon in the east, and earning extensive battle honours.
 During the North African campaign, the German Afrikakorps accorded respect to the Nepalese knife khukri-wielding Gorkhas.